onthebusiness/harelang.org/content/style.md

 addressed separately in [Internationalization recommendations for Hare programs](/i18n).

-1. Each module should provide an `error` type which is a tagged union of all possible errors which might be returned by functions in that module, and an `strerror` function which explains the error as a string.
+Each module should provide an `error` type which is a tagged union of all possible errors which might be returned by functions in that module, and an `strerror` function which explains the error as a string.
+These strings should be written with "Sentence case" and should not end with a period.
+It should also be written so that it makes sense when passed to `fmt::fatal("Error: {}", example::strerror(err))`.

-1. Write programmer-facing error messages in English.
+Write programmer-facing error messages in English.
 This includes the return value from `strerror`, and also the error messages used in `abort` and `assert` expressions.
-1. The return value of `strerror` should be written so that it makes sense when passed to `fmt::fatal("Error: {}", example::strerror(err))`.
-1. Error messages should be written with "Sentence case" and should not end with a period.